themeum/qubely/readme.txt

 =  Is Qubely free? =

 Yes, Qubely is a free WordPress Gutenberg block plugin.
-There can be a premium version as well.
-But there will always be a free version.
+We have a premium version that gives you more options to customize the blocks and hundreds of sections and starter packs.

 = Can I use Qubely with any WordPress theme? =